COUGHING TYPES AND TREATMENTS

 A cough is your body’s natural way of clearing your throat and airways, protecting itself and helping your body heal.
-If you have been told by a medical staff member that you have the common cold or flu, antihistamines may help ease your coughing symptoms better than an over-the-counter cough syrup.
+Coughs can be caused by many different things, so discovering the source of a problematic or persistent cough will help you with treatment.
+For example, if you have been told by a medical staff member that you have the common cold or flu, antihistamines may help ease your coughing symptoms better than an over-the-counter cough syrup.

 There are two types of coughs: Acute and Chronic.